Merlon Intelligence raises $7.65 million in seed financing to combat money laundering

 The FCC’s case against net neutrality rests on a deliberate misrepresentation of how the internet works

-OpenDoor, Oscar Health, Palantir and now Merlon Intelligence.
-Bradford Cross, founder of the venture capital firm Data Collective is joining the ranks of VCs who have caught the entrepreneurship bug, abandoning a cushy lifestyle for one with considerably more volatility.
-His latest startup, Merlon Intelligence, services banks, helping them cut down on risk and put a stop to money laundering.
+Flightcaster, Prismatic and now Merlon Intelligence.
+Bradford Cross, founder of the venture capital firm Data Collective is a known figure in the ranks of VCs who have caught the entrepreneurship bug, abandoning what could have been a cushy lifestyle for one with considerably more volatility.
+His third startup, Merlon Intelligence, services banks, helping them cut down on risk and put a stop to money laundering.
 Merlon is announcing $7.65 million in seed financing led by none other than Data Collective.

 The Merlon Intelligence platform flags and ranks risky transactions for banks.
 This requires both a top level prediction model and a robust data extraction and enhancement pipeline.
 Merlon crawls PDFs and other unstructured text to create a graph of financial and contextual knowledge.